Pinniped: Reproductive behavior

 Lek systems are known to exist among some populations of walruses.
 These males gather near female herds and try to attract them with elaborate courtship displays and vocalizations.
 Lekking may also exist among California sea lions, South American fur seals, New Zealand sea lions and harbor seals.
 In some species, including elephant seals, grey seals and non-lekking walruses, males will try to lay claim to the desired females and defend them from rivals.
 Elephant seal males, in particular, establish dominance hierarchies via displays and fights, with the highest ranking males having a near monopoly on reproductive success.
 An alpha male can have a harem of 100 females.
 Grey seal males usually place themselves among a cluster of females whose members may change over time, while males of some walrus populations guard female herds.
 Male ringed, crabeater, spotted and hooded seals follow and defend nearby females and mate with them when they reach estrus.
 These may be lone females or small groups.
-South American sea lions are considered to be both a territory-defending and female-defending species.
-Males start the season establishing and defending territories but then claim, gather and defend pre-estrus females when they arrive.
+South American sea lions are considered to be both a territory-defending and female-defending species, with males laying claim to both territories and individual pre-estrus females.

 Younger or subdominant male pinnipeds may attempt to achieve reproductive success in other ways including sneakiness, harassment of departing females or even group raids.
 Female pinnipeds do appear to have some choice in mates, particularly in lek-breeding species like the walrus, but also in elephant seals where the males try to dominate all the females that they want to mate with.
 When a female elephant seal or grey seal is mounted by an unwanted male, she tries to resist and get away.
 This commotion attracts other males to the scene, and the most dominant will take over and mate with female himself.
 Dominant female elephant seals stay in the center of the colony where they are in the domain of a more dominant male, while marginal females are left with subordinates.
 Female Steller sea lions may solicit their territorial males for mating.